Generic name: rifampin (rif-AM-pin)

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

-You should not use rifampin if you or your child are also receiving atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®.
-These medicines are used to treat human immunodeficiency virus (HIV) infections.
+Do not use rifampin if you or your child are also receiving certain medicines to treat HIV infection (eg, atazanavir, darunavir, fosamprenavir, ritonavir, saquinavir, tipranavir, Aptivus®, Fortovase®, Invirase®, Lexiva®, Norvir®, Prezista®, or Reyataz®).

-Rifampin will cause urine, stool, saliva, sputum, sweat, and tears to turn a reddish-orange to reddish-brown color.
-This is to be expected while you are using rifampin, and everything will return to normal once you stop using it.
-This effect may cause soft contact lenses to become permanently discolored, so it is best not to wear soft contact lenses while you are using rifampin.
-If you or your child have any questions about this, check with your doctor.
+Rifampin will cause urine, saliva, sputum, sweat, teeth, and tears to turn a reddish-orange to reddish-brown color.
+This is to be expected while you are using rifampin.
+This effect may also cause soft contact lenses to become permanently discolored.
+Standard cleaning solutions may not take out all the discoloration.
+Therefore, it is best not to wear soft contact lenses while using rifampin.
+Hard contact lenses are not discolored by rifampin.
+This condition will return to normal once you stop using rifampin.
+If you have any questions about this, check with your doctor.

-Before you have any medical tests, tell the doctor in charge that you or your child are taking rifampin.
+Before you have any medical tests, tell the doctor in charge that you or your child are using rifampin.
 The results of some tests may be affected by rifampin.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.